 Can I lift weights every day?

-No, rest and recovery days are vital for both muscle growth and preventing injuries.
+No, rest and recovery days are vital for both muscle growth and injury prevention.
 Incorporate days of rest or light activity (like walking) into your workout plan.

 How long should I lift weights in one session?

-How do I know if I’m using correct weightlifting form?
+How do I know if I’m using the correct weightlifting form?

 The easiest way is to consult a professional.
 However, if this isn’t an option, filming or watching yourself perform a lift and comparing it to a reputable video or visual guide can be informative.